aeonSolutions/AeonLabs-.NET-Platform/README.md

 - Menu visual effects ( 70% )

 ### Packages and Widgets
-- Load assemblies and prepare for rapid deployment ( 100% )
+- On demand deployment ( 100% )
-- On demanad (live) load / unload of assemblies ( 90% )
+- On demand (live) load / unload of assemblies ( 90% )
-- Assemblies dependencies manager ( 0% )
+- Assemblies dependencies manager ( 20% )
-- Assemblies version manager and checker ( 0% )
+- Assemblies version manager and checker ( 20% )

 ## Libraries
 - HTTP data communication using JSON and starndard encryption ( 100% )